-The Group had 23 employees as at 30 September 2022 (2020: 13).
+The Group had 28 employees as of 30 September 2023 (2022: 23).
 Employees are encouraged to directly participate in the business through an Enterprise Management Incentive Scheme, which set out in note 18 to the financial statements.

 Going Concern

 As disclosed in Note 3.3 to the financial statements, it refers to the assumptions made by the Directors when concluding that it remains appropriate to prepare the financial statements on the going concern basis.